Career Definition of an HTML Developer

 For professionals who prefer to design code, becoming a web developer may be a good career choice.
 For those who prefer working with the graphics and visual side of web pages, becoming a graphic designer may be appealing.

 Entry into this profession requires a bachelor's degree in graphic design or a related field.
 It's also important to have a professional portfolio of quality work to show prospective employers.
-The BLS expects a 1% change in employment of graphic designers between 2014-2024, which is essentially no change.
-In 2015, the median annual salary of these design workers was $46,900, per the BLS.
+The BLS expects a 4% decline in employment of graphic designers between 2019-2029.
+In 2019, the median annual salary of these design workers was $52,110, per the BLS.